 Yes!
 In fact, some human foods can be given to your pet in moderation.
 Some humans even choose to share their own meals with their canine companions.
 As long as the food is not spicy or sweet (to avoid stomach issues), you can share your food.

 Be sure to monitor what types of human foods and how much you give to your dog.
 If your dog starts getting sick, diarrhoea, vomiting, or has a bad reaction in general, stop sharing your food with it immediately.

 Do Dogs Need Vegetables?

-A dog’s needs vary by age, breed and lifestyle.
+A dog’s needs vary by age, breed, and lifestyle.
 Vegetables can be a great addition to a raw or home-cooked diet.
-Still, it won’t do any harm to skip the vegetables if your dog is getting enough nutrients from other foods.
+Still, skipping the vegetables won’t do any harm if your dog gets enough nutrients from other foods.
 There isn’t a single food that is universally appropriate for all dogs.

 To determine which food is suitable for your dog, ask a veterinarian to perform a thorough check-up and prescribe the best diet according to their condition.